workarea-commerce/workarea/docs/source/articles/configuration-fields.html.md

 When defining a configuration field, there are a number of options you can provide.

-- `allow_blank`
+- `required`

-  Defaults to false.
-Whether or not the field can be set to a blank value by a user.
+  Whether or not the field is required, defaults to `false`.
 Blank values submitted for a field that does not allow it will be set to the field's default value.
-The admin UI will also prevent user's from submitting blank field values when this is false.
+The admin UI will also prevent user's from submitting blank field values when this is `false`.

 - `default`

-  The initial value of the field when newly created.
+  The value that will be returned when there isn't a specified value or it is blank.
 Must match the type defined for the field.

 - `description` (`String`)